Often, the question arises: Is it too soon to start grant writing? If you’re wondering when you can start writing grants, we have some insights.

 Writing your first grant

-Our answer depends on what you mean by “starting the process.”
+The question of whether it’s too soon to start grant writing hinges on what you mean by “starting the process.”
 If you intend to start the actual researching and writing of grants before you have your 501(c)3 status, that’s precipitous.
 The truth is you’re probably years away from writing your first grant.
 Unfortunately, most new nonprofits view grants as free, easy money, and plan to rely on them right out of the gate.
 Those people are setting themselves up for failure.

 Preparations before you start